LiptonIceTeaa/Color-Crowdsourcing/README.md

 ## Problem Statement

 The Color Crowdsourcing App aims to design applications for crowdsourcing color labels in the Arabic Language.
-The primary goal is to contribute towards building an Arabic Corpus for the Arabic Language, enabling the creation of labels for data visualization and applications utilizing text-to-speech in Arabic.
+The primary goal is to contribute towards building an Arabic Corpus for the Arabic Language, enabling the creation of labels for data visualization in Arabic.

 ## Benefits